 About the Tin Angel

 Since 2007 Tin Angel has been one of Salt Lake's best loved dining destinations.
 The Chef/owners have a passion for quality local ingredients, an ecclectic style and a love for Salt Lake City.
-Jerry Liedtke (Chef), Kestrel Liedtke (Heart) and Robin Kilpatrick (Soul) found an old Pioneer era home in the heart of Downtown Salt Lake and transformed it into a lively destination for high end cuisine, wines and cocktails.
+Jerry Liedtke (Chef), Kestrel Liedtke (Heart) and Robin Kilpatrick (Soul) found an old Pioneer-era home in the heart of Downtown Salt Lake and transformed it into a lively destination for high end cuisine, wines and cocktails.
 Jerry's dedication to quality, flavor and local ingredients found the perfect home in the Historic Pioneer Park area.
-With the Salt Lake Downtown Local Farmer's Market right across the street and local Purveyors of high quality ingredients Like Caputo's and Rimini coffee a short bike ride away, the trio have built a strong anchor in a growing neighborhood.
+With the Salt Lake Downtown Local Farmer's Market right across the street and local purveyors of high quality ingredients like Caputo's and Rimini Coffee a short bike ride away, the trio have built a strong anchor in a growing neighborhood.
 The charm and style of this upbeat cafe cannot be denied.
-And the city has embraced this trio with open arms.
-3 time winner of Salt Lake Magazine's Dining Award including the coveted award for 2015's top 25 restaurants in the state have made them feel very welcome indeed!.
+The city has embraced this trio with open arms: four-time winner of Salt Lake Magazine's Dining Award--including the coveted award for 2015's Top 25 Restaurants-- as well as the 2016 list of Best restaurants --has made them feel very welcome indeed!.

 We are looking for memorabilia from this era of Salt Lake history.
 Drop by and tell us your story (preferably in drag).
-Or photos of the old Tin Angel, stories from customers or performers, hand bills and etc. can be emailed to firstname.lastname@example.org
+Photos of Jerry Sr.'s Tin Angel, stories from customers or performers, hand bills, etc. can be emailed to email@example.com.

 Sign Up For Our Newsletter

 Once in a great while we may send emails about a special band, event or dish we feel is worthy of your attention.
 We will never share your info.
 Ever.